-One of those faulty ideas is that Henry VIII, the scary, burly king, created the Protestant Church of England (the mother-ship of Anglicanism) because of a marital skirmish and his complex relationship with the then-reigning pope (for what it’s worth, Henry VIII wasn’t a convinced Protestant – he just wanted Catholicism without the pope).
-Another myth is that Anglicanism is a ‘via media’ (that is, a ‘middle way’) between Protestantism and Catholicism (this one is obviously untrue – check out the key texts of Anglicanism, like the 39 Articles of Religion or the Book of Common Prayer, which clearly reflect Protestant convictions).
+One of those faulty ideas is that Henry VIII, the scary, burly king, created the Protestant Church of England (the mother-ship of Anglicanism) because of a marital skirmish and his complex relationship with the then-reigning pope (for what it’s worth, Henry VIII wasn’t a convinced Protestant – he just wanted to have the power of the pope without being a pope).
+Another myth is that Anglicanism is a ‘via media’ (that is, a ‘middle way’) between Protestantism and Catholicism (this one is obviously untrue – check out the central tenants of Anglicanism, expressed within the 39 Articles of Religion or the Book of Common Prayer, which clearly reflect Protestant convictions).

-In keeping with the pattern of the ancient Church, Anglicans retain the ‘3 orders’ of clergy – bishops (which oversee a geographical Diocese), presbyters (sometimes called ‘priests,’ who oversee a parish church), and deacons (who serve those in need within local congregations).
+In keeping with the pattern of the ancient Church, Anglicans retain the ‘3 orders’ of clergy – bishops (who oversee a geographical Diocese), presbyters (sometimes called ‘priests,’ who oversee a parish church), and deacons (who serve those in need within local congregations).
 Anglicans aren’t ‘romantic’ about church history or tradition (we don’t think either of them is infallible), but we do see these things as helpful and important.

-REFORMATIONAL.
 Anglicans are deeply shaped by the liberating insights of the Protestant Reformation.
 Our beliefs are best summarized in a document called the ‘39 Articles,’ which represents a hybrid of Lutheran and Reformed theology.
 Anglicans affirm the unique role and authority of Scripture as the place where special, redemptive revelation from God is found (we say ‘it contains all things necessary to salvation’).
 Anglicanism affirms that we are rescued by Christ alone, and this rescue is received by grace alone through faith alone.
 We believe in the imputed righteousness of Christ.
 We affirm the two biblical sacraments of Baptism and Communion.

-ROOMY.
 Anglicanism enjoys a marvelous degree of elasticity, both in worship and in less essential aspects of doctrine.
 In Anglicanism, you can find ‘high church’ folks (they look and sound somewhat Catholic), ‘low church’ folks (they look and sound fairly Protestant), and all sorts in between.
 So long as we affirm our ‘formularies’ (that is, those documents that bind us together and bind us to Truth — the Scriptures, the Articles of Religion, the (1662) Book of Common Prayer, etc), we can have certain disagreements and retain common cause.
 We share a common life with those who have different emphases, seeking to grow from the insights of others with whom we might sometimes disagree.
 Anglicans have a wide range of opinion regarding how to interpret the opening chapters of Genesis, we don’t fight over the ‘right’ understanding the Book of Revelation, and we don’t endlessly debate about particular gifts of the Holy Spirit.
 We appreciate a range of opinion under the authority of Scripture and within basic orthodoxy.